 CREATIVE WRITING FELLOWSHIPS: Frequently Asked Questions

-How do I access the required forms for my application?
+Q: Where do I find the required forms for my application?

-Once you have created a Workspace, you will see both required forms listed (the Application for Federal Domestic Assistance (Individual) and the Attachments Form).
-For instructions on how to create a workspace, click here or watch this video.
+A: Once you have created a Workspace in Grants.gov, you will see both required forms listed—the Application for Federal Domestic Assistance (Individual) and the Attachments Form.
+See instructions on how to create a Workspace.

-According to Grants.gov, Internet Explorer is the recommended browser.
-However, we've found that other browsers will work, too.
-Mac users who have download and/or upload issues should try using Google Chrome or Firefox.
-If you have trouble downloading the application forms, try using a different browser or try using the Webforms instead.
+A: According to Grants.gov, the latest versions of Internet Explorer, Firefox, Chrome, and Safari are supported.
+If you have trouble downloading the application forms, try using a different browser or using the Webforms instead.
 If you are still having trouble accessing the forms, contact the Grants.gov Contact Center at 1-800-518-4726.

 You can create these attachments using any word processing software.